Abbilaash/Richie2.com/README.md

 ## index.html:
 - [ ] This landing page will feature my photo covering a good portion of the viewable space (on PC & iPad) with animations that invite the user to select work or play.
 - [ ] Should only animate if user changes mouse selection between either side of the screen (work / play).
-- [ ] There should be three main sections on the home page of the main body: Work, just-me, play If user keeps the mouse in the center, then they see the inital photo.
+- [ ] There should be three main sections on the home page of the main body: Work, just-me, & Play...
+If user keeps the mouse in the center, then they see the inital photo.
 Otherwise moving to left or right will display a different photo for each.

 ## tips.html: